Casper Ruud: Playing style

 Casper Ruud is a clay-court specialist, such that he has found his highest success on that surface and won 12 out of his 14 titles on clay.
 He is primarily an offensive baseliner who hits with heavy topspin.
 His groundstroke strength is his forehand, which he hits with heavy topspin and serves as his best weapon, especially on clay.
 His backhand is his weaker wing, but consistent enough to help construct points.
 In 2023, Ruud's backhand saw a decline in power and accuracy, but he improved on it the following season.

-Ruud possesses a powerful serve that can reach up to 193 km/h (120 mph).
+Ruud possesses a powerful serve that can reach up to 203 km/h (126 mph).
 He often utilizes it to earn more free points, frequently using a one-two punch.

 Ruud is praised for his calm on-court demeanor and lack of emotional outbursts.

 Personal life

 Ruud is the son of former professional tennis player Christian Ruud and Lele Ruud.
 He has two sisters, Caroline and Charlotte, and shares a passion for golf with his father.
 He grew up in the Snarøya district of Bærum, with Rafael Nadal as his tennis idol.

 He is a supporter of Liverpool FC.

 Ruud has been dating his girlfriend, Maria Galligani since 2018.
 In November 2024, the couple announced their engagement on social media.
 They currently reside in Oslo.
 Maria attended Oslo Nye Høyskole from 2017 to 2020, where she graduated with a degree in psychology.
 In 2022, Maria received her master's degree in psychology from the University of Southern Denmark.
 She has also worked for a sports nutrition company.
 The couple shares a dog named Bajas since January 2021.
-On September 11, 2025, they announced on social media that Maria is pregnant and that they are expecting their first child.
+On September 11, 2025, they announced on social media that they were expecting their first child.
+Their daughter was born on January 30, 2026.